matfish2/craft-activity-log/README.md

 ```
 If omitted the `days` option defaults to 30 days.

+> Note: If you are running the command as a cron job add the `--interactive=0` option to disable manual confirmation

 ### License

 You can try Activity Log in a development environment for as long as you like.
 Once your site goes live, you are